You want to start a loyalty program for your regular customers. But you’re not sure where or how to start.

 SMS Global found that test messages have an open rate of 98%, with 90% of those messages being read within the first three minutes.
 That’s great news!

-A friend of mine recently received a text message to redeem a bottle of wine at La Bodega.
-Not only did we go and get our free bottle of wine, we also ordered a ton of food and had a great Friday night.
-And now I’m telling you about it – which is free marketing for them.
+A friend of mine recently received a text message to redeem a bottle of wine at a bar called La Bodega.
+Not only did we go and get our free bottle of wine, we also ordered a tonne of food and had a great Friday night.
+And here I am – telling you about it – which is free marketing for them.

 Emails are a fantastic way to keep in touch with your customers and foster a bond with them.